coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 Which will render the calendars as:
 ![RL20]({{ site.baseurl }}/images/ResourceLocator/RL20.png)

-### Step 4.
-Provide a Google map to show the location of the resources found and enable the map to be used as a filter.
+### 4. Provide a Google map to show the location of the resources found, and enable the map to be used as a filter.
 Since we have Longitude and Latitude available, we can use Google Map.
-By default, our search result list only contains the first 10 results, so we want to get as much as results possible to show on the map.
+By default, our search result list only contains the first 10 results but we want to get as much as results possible to show on the map.
 What we need to do is run a separate query to get the results of the first 1000 results (this is the max we can get from our REST api) and map them.
 This must be triggered after we have executed our normal search.
-So, we bind to the ‘querySuccess’ event:
+So, we bind to the ```querySuccess``` event:
 ``` javascript
 Coveo.$('#search').on('querySuccess', function (e, args) {
 	if (Coveo.$('.CoveoSearchInterface').coveo('state', 't') == 'People') {